Lawyers seek to exclude evidence at NYC truck attack trial

-NEW YORK (AP) - Lawyers for a man arrested after a truck attack killed eight people on a New York City bike path say a judge should reject his confession, cellphone evidence and the potential for the death penalty.
+NEW YORK (AP) - Lawyers for a man charged with killing eight people in a terrorist attack on a New York City bike path said in a court filing Friday that they had learned the FBI had intercepted his communications, though it was unclear when that surveillance began.

-Lawyers for Sayfullo Saipov (sy-foo-LOH’ sah-YEE’-pawf) argued Friday in court papers that Saipov’s confession was involuntary and that his cellphones were seized unconstitutionally.
+“We are still waiting for more information from the government about the nature and basis of the wiretaps,” lawyers for Sayfullo Saipov wrote as they challenged case evidence, including statements he made to investigators and the government’s plan to seek the death penalty.

+Saipov is accused of driving a truck down a Manhattan bike path on Halloween in 2017, running over cyclists, before crashing his vehicle into a school bus.
+He was shot by a police officer and arrested at the scene.

-Saipov goes to trial next October in the Halloween 2017 attack.
+Saipov goes to trial next fall.
 His lawyers noted that New York is a non-death-penalty state.
 They say federal death penalty law is too flawed to enforce.

-The lawyers said a judge should reject statements made to two FBI agents after Saipov’s arrest immediately after the attack.
-They said Saipov was questioned while he was under the effect of powerful drugs as he recovered from gunshot wounds.
+The lawyers already have opposed the death penalty in the case on other grounds, including tweets that were sent about the attack by President Donald Trump.

+After Saipov’s arrest in the deadliest attack on New York City since Sept.
+11, 2001, Trump tweeted, “SHOULD GET DEATH PENALTY” and “Should move fast.
+DEATH PENALTY.”

 Copyright © 2018 The Washington Times, LLC.